WSAN: 21st century

-WYHM

-On September 11, 2006, WKAP ended its oldies format and adopted a Christian talk and teaching format.
+On September 11, 2006, WKAP ended its Oldies format and adopted a Christian talk and teaching format.
 With this change, the station took the call sign WYHM, a disambiguation of "Hymn".

 The station was still a commercial radio station rather than non-commercial like many Christian outlets.
-Though owned by Clear Channel Communications, the station was run similarly to Salem Media's many Christian stations, which included 560 WFIL in Philadelphia.
-Commercial blocks of time are sold to Christian religious leaders, to host shows and seek donations to their ministries.
-Some of the Christian programming included Focus On The Family, Insight for Living, Janet Parshall's America, Adventures In Odyssey, Turning Point and Back To The Bible.
-Mornings were hosted by "Doug & Kim".
+Commercial blocks of time were sold to Christian religious leaders, to host shows and seek donations to their ministries.
+Some of the Christian programming included Focus on the Family, Insight for Living, Janet Parshall's America, Turning Point and Back to the Bible.

-Return to WSAN

-In March 2007, the short-lived experiment with the Christian Talk format ended.
+In March 2007, the short-lived experiment with the Christian talk and teaching format ended.
 The call sign returned to WSAN and the station adopted a sports-talk format, affiliated with Fox Sports Radio.
 The station added Phillies baseball nearly every evening from the beginning of April through the end of September.
 Syndicated personalities Mancow, Jim Rome and Phil Hendrie were carried on the station.

-Reflecting its previous status an oldies station, in the winter of 2007 WSAN dropped one of Fox Sports Radio's weekday morning programs in favor of a three-hour oldies music show.
+Reflecting its previous status an Oldies station, in the winter of 2007 WSAN dropped one of Fox Sports Radio's weekday morning programs in favor of a three-hour Oldies music show.

 On May 26, 2016, WSAN flipped from English-language sports to Spanish-language sports as ESPN Deportes Lehigh Valley.
 The station continued to air English-language broadcasts of Philadelphia Phillies and Lehigh Valley Phantoms games.

 On March 13, 2019, the station dropped ESPN Deportes Radio and rebranded as iHeartPodcast AM 1470.
 Its programming was sourced primarily from podcast programs distributed by iHeartRadio (including HowStuffWorks podcasts such as Stuff You Should Know).
 WSAN continued to retain the local sports play-by-play rights it held before, including Philadelphia Phillies baseball.

-On December 3, 2021, WSAN flipped to oldies, branded as "Real Oldies 1470".
+On December 3, 2021, WSAN flipped back to Oldies, branded as "Real Oldies 1470".